 The success of your startup depends on your ability to build a team of great people.
 But when you're a small team working on a product that only a handful of people have heard of, convincing top talent to join you is no easy feat.

-The first step is attracting talent: creating a company that appeals to top-quality applicants, getting your job advert in front of the right people, and getting them excited about the work your startup is doing.
+The first step in hiring the first employees for your startup is attracting talent: creating a company that appeals to top-quality applicants, getting your job advert in front of the right people, and getting them excited about the work your startup is doing.
 Fortunately, there are several things you can do to ensure you're attracting top talent for your next job vacancy.